-Baja.com is a comprehensive online source of first-hand travel information for the Baja California Peninsula.
-We offer Baja travelers expert advice about local restaurants, hotels, vacation rentals and activities, as well as guides, maps, complete event calendars and great stories about incredible travel destinations, from Tijuana to Cabo San Lucas.
-We also provide free personal travel consulting, planning and booking services in Los Cabos, Todos Santos and La Paz, with prices that match or are below best advertised price.
-For more information, please call toll-free (US/CAN) 855-BAJA-411 or email us at firstname.lastname@example.org.
+Baja.com is a comprehensive online source of first-hand travel information for the Baja California Peninsula, supported by a full-service tour operator staffed by Baja locals (our “Baja Travel Savants”).
+We offer Baja travelers expert advice about local restaurants, hotels and vacation rentals, as well as guides, maps and articles about events, sports and activities.
+We provide bilingual customer support, information and sales seven days a week, 365 days a year.
+For more information, please call toll-free (US/CAN) -855-BAJA-411 or email us at firstname.lastname@example.org.

 Possibly Related Posts:

 - March Madness: A Local Answers FAQs about Spring Break in Cabo San Lucas